Cost Performance Index (CPI) for PMP® Exam Prep

-The A Guide to the Project Management Body of Knowledge (PMBOK® Guide) – Sixth Edition, offers this definition of Cost Performance Index (CPI):
+The A Guide to the Project Management Body of Knowledge (PMBOK® Guide) – Seventh Edition, offers this definition of Cost Performance Index (CPI):

 “The Cost Performance Index (CPI) is a measure of the cost efficiency of budgeted resources, expressed as a ratio of earned value to actual cost.”

 Whereas that CPI PMP® definition is important to know for the PMP® certification exam, it is not a description that will help non-project managers understand the value of the formula.
 In basic terms, the CPI shows how well the project is sticking to the budget.
 To calculate the CPI, a project manager must have an understanding of the CPI formula and the formulas that comprise it.

 Cost Performance Index Formula

 The CPI formula for the PMP® exam is calculated with the Earned Value (EV) and Actual Cost (AC).
 Each value has a formula, which will be embedded in PMP® exam questions.

 Some may refer to this formula as the “PMP Cost Performance Index” but that is only due to the inclusion of the tool within the PMP® certification exam.
 Anyone with project management responsibilities can use the Cost Performance Index (CPI) calculation to better manage their schedule and budget.